Search

 – The Second Grade Team (Nancy Fell, Katie O’Brien, and Giuliana Blanca)

-Kindergartners Draw What They See In the Mirror
+Kindergartners Draw What They See in the Mirror

 Every year in kindergarten, students work on a series of self-portraits.
 The first is drawn at the beginning of the year, the second is drawn at the middle of the year, and the last is drawn at the end of the year.
 These self-portraits offer a glimpse into the incredible growth that a kindergartner undergoes from September to June.